 - You can target the exact areas where you want to see improvement: Pregnancy can change your body composition for good, so waiting until after pregnancy will tell you exactly where you want to remove fat and get slimmer.

 - It can help if you’ve had a C-section: Many women want to know how to get rid of their hanging belly after C section surgery.
 Also known as a “C section shelf” or “C section pooch”, this area of the body is difficult to improve without an invasive procedure.
 Fortunately, liposuction can often remove a Csection shelf.
-Furthermore, a C section tummy tuck can get rid of the excess skin.
+Furthermore, a C section tummy tuck can get rid of sagging skin.

 - You can get other procedures performed at the same time: Speaking of the C section tummy tuck, if you get lipo after pregnancy, you can also take the opportunity to reshape other areas of your body such as your buttocks, hips, and breasts.